Egypt–Indonesia relations

-Egypt and Indonesia established diplomatic relations in 1947.
+Egypt–Indonesia relations refer to foreign relations between Egypt and Indonesia since 1947.
 Both are Muslim-majority countries with significant non-Muslim minorities.
+Both nations are members of the Organisation of Islamic Cooperation, Non-Aligned Movement, BRICS, the G20 developing nations and Developing 8 Countries.

+History

-Indonesia has an embassy in Cairo and Egypt has an embassy in Jakarta.
-Both countries are members of the Organisation of Islamic Cooperation, Non-Aligned Movement, the G20 developing nations and Developing 8 Countries.
-Egypt was also the first sovereign country to recognise Indonesia's independence; doing so in 1946, three years before its formal, internationally-recognised independence date.
+Egypt was the first sovereign country to recognise Indonesia's independence; doing so on 22 March 1946, three years before its formal, internationally-recognized independence date.
+On 10 June 1947, Egypt de jure recognized Indonesia under Prime Minister Mahmoud El Nokrashy Pasha.
+This marked the beginning of bilateral relations between the two nations.